sailor-elite/Line-follower-NO-PID/Readme.md

 # Line Follower NO PID

 The main objective of this project is to develop a line-following robot capable of making 90-degree turns without the use of PID control.
-A secondary goal is to compare the performance of this "NO PID" solution with a similar robot that uses PID control.
+A secondary goal is to compare the performance of this "NO PID" solution (Bang-Bang) with a similar robot that uses PID control.
 This comparison will be made under various conditions to assess the advantages and disadvantages of each approach.

 # Dependencies